iangreenleaf/blog_house/_drafts/the-rain-garden.md

 tags: Garden
 ---

+The rain garden is one of my proudest landscaping achievements and probably the most unqualified success I've had.
+I want to tell you all about it, but if you're just here for the pretty pictures, I understand.
+You can skip all the words and get straight to [the good stuff](#the-good-stuff).

+## Why a rain garden? ##

+The idea of a rain garden is to capture runoff from a roof or paved area in a shallow depression where it can soak into the ground instead of reaching storm sewers or waterways.
+Rain gardens are a great place for plants—the plants are watered for free, and their roots help create pathways for the water to seep into the soil.
+Contaminants are filtered out as the water passes through the soil and subsoil, and it returns directly to the aquifer, as much rainfall did before we covered so much of the world in impervious surfaces and started funneling runoff into storm sewers.

+Storm sewers reflect the era in which we sought to "conquer" nature, believing that if we just kept increasing the scale of our engineering, we could permanently corral and contain natural processes so that they would not not trouble us.
+This idea has failed, both in the broader stage of human progress, and at the specific level of storm sewers.
+Water that runs off of impervious surfaces carries all sorts of bad stuff—roof tar, fertilizer, oil and other chemicals washed off roadways—and often drains all this pollution directly into the nearest body of water (in our case, the mighty Mississippi).
+Storm sewers are often old and crumbling infrastructure, and prone to being overloaded by major rainfalls, sometimes causing failures like the release of raw sewage into waterways ([lookin' at you, Tijuana](https://www.surfrider.org/coastal-blog/entry/tijuana-river-the-largest-sewage-spill-weve-ever-seen)).
+Waterways flooded by excess runoff also often suffer major erosion and a host of related problems.

+Rain gardens just make a lot of sense.
+They reflect the approach that has risen to replace the failed mastery of nature: the idea of working *with* nature rather than *against* it, of respecting natural processes and fitting them into our anthropocentric world.
+They also represent a decentralized form of civic engineering that offers resilience and autonomy that centralized systems often fail to provide.
+Rain gardens are a way to have our cake and eat it too.

 ## Resources ##

+I already had rain gardens on the mind when we bought our house, so I evaluated the suitability of the property pretty early on in my planning process.
+It was a good match: we had no existing runoff management, and some of the downspouts were causing drainage issues that ought to be addressed.
+With our large yard and nothing in it but grass, there was plenty of space to accommodate a rain garden.

 The best resource I found for rain garden design and installation was [this guide from Blue Thumb]({% link /assets/files/rain-garden-manual.pdf %}).
 It offers a lot of useful information, including a lot of very specific practical advice that is invaluable if you're going to be doing the installation yourself.